-St Bees Bay extends in a long sweep from the promenade at the foot of the South Head to Seamill lane, about a mile away.
+St Bees Bay extends in a long sweep southwards from the promenade at the foot of St Bees Head to Seamill lane, about a mile away.
+The Main Beach is at the north end, and is the most popular due to easy access and it’s proximity to the South Head.
+Here are the main visitor facilities.

 The beach at low tide is a vast expanse of red sand studded with rock pools, and at the foot of the golf course cliffs there is a magnificent shingle bank composed of dozens of rock varieties sloping down to the sand.